zeizyy/UVaBucketListPublic/README.md

 ## Extra Features
 - Achieve data persistence through SQLite Database.
 The database is initiated by reading a csv file in the resource.
 - Add animation to the ListView items.
+- Add feature to delete entries in the ListView.
+- Bind both click listener(to access info page) and swipe left(to delete entry) listener to ListView items through SimpleOnGestureListener.